Amaansaiyed19/demoGITHUB/README.md

 # demoGITHUB
-This is my first repository.
+This is my first GIT repository.
+Author is - Amaan Saiyed